Nunciature of Eugenio Pacelli: Negotiations with the Soviet Union (1925–1927)

-Pacelli and the Weimar Republic
+Weimar Republic

-Pacelli supported the Weimar Coalition with Social Democrats and liberal parties.
-Although he had cordial relations with representatives of the Centre Party such as Marx and Kaas, he did not involve the Centre in his dealings with the German government.
+Pacelli supported the Weimar Coalition with the Social Democrats and liberal parties.
+Although he had cordial relations with representatives of the Centre Party such as Marx and Kaas, he did not involve it in his dealings with the German government.

 Pacelli supported German diplomatic activity aimed at rejection of punitive measures from victorious former enemies.
 He blocked French attempts for an ecclesiastical separation of the Saar region, supported the appointment of a papal administrator for Danzig and aided the reintegration of priests expelled from Poland.

 Pacelli was critical of German policy regarding financial reparations, which he considered unimaginative and lacking a sense of reality.
-He regretted the return of William, German Crown Prince, from exile as destabilizing.
+He regretted the return of William, German Crown Prince, from exile as destabilising.
 After repeated German acts of sabotage against the French occupation forces in the Ruhr valley in 1923, German media reported a conflict between Pacelli and the German authorities.
-The Vatican denounced these acts against the French in the Ruhr.
+The Vatican denounced the acts against the French in the Ruhr.

-When he returned to Rome in 1929, praise was heaped by Catholics and Protestants alike on Pacelli, who by now had become more popular than any German cardinal or bishop, which he had largely excluded from his negotiations and dealings with the German government.
+When he returned to Rome in 1929, praise was heaped by Catholics and Protestants alike on Pacelli, who by now had become more popular than any other German cardinal or bishop, whom he had largely excluded from his negotiations and dealings with the German government.

 Legacy

-It is commonly argued that Pacelli modeled his own wartime papacy on his observations of the actions of Benedict XV during World War I, due to his personal involvement with the peace entreats to the Triple Alliance powers (countries from which private donations were essential to keeping the Vatican solvent during this period), although there were no similar negotiations with France or England.
+It is commonly argued that Pacelli modeled his own wartime papacy on his observations of the actions of Benedict XV during World War I because of his personal involvement with the peace entreats to the Triple Alliance countries, from which private donations were essential to keeping the Vatican solvent during this period, although there were no similar negotiations with France or Britain.